-After reconstitution (mixing with water), liquid amoxicillin need to be refrigerated (2°C-8°C).
+After reconstitution (mixing with water), liquid Amoxicillin needs to be refrigerated (2°C-8°C).

 Amoxicillin oral solution expiry times

-Once made up, the amoxicillin solution usually has 7 days shelf life.
-However, some sugar-free versions of amoxicillin solution for children have a shelf life of 14 days.
-Please check for expiry dates on the bottle of the product.
+Once made up, the Amoxicillin solution usually has 7 days shelf life.
+However, some sugar-free versions of Amoxicillin solutions for children have a shelf life of 14 days.
+Please check for expiry dates on the bottle of the product when you buy Amoxicillin.

 Co-amoxiclav liquid antibiotic for children